Back to God

 "Back to God" is a song performed by American singer, Reba McEntire.
 It was released as the second single from her 2017 album, Sing It Now: Songs of Faith & Hope, on January 20, 2017.
 A duet version with Lauren Daigle was released on April 2, 2017.
-The song became McEntire first Hot Christian Songs No. 1, and Daigle's second.
+The song became McEntire's first Hot Christian Songs No. 1, and Daigle's second.
 The track held the No. 1 position for one week.

 Background

 "Back to God" was originally released on January 20, 2017 as the second single from McEntire's twenty-ninth studio album "Sing It Now: Songs of Faith & Hope."
 The song was written by Dallas Davidson and Randy Houser.
 McEntire produced the track with Doug Sisemore].
 McEntire performed the song alongside Lauren Daigle at the 2017 American Country Music Awards.
 The performance was met with great praise, prompting them to release an official duet version of the song on April 2, 2017.

 Houser originally recorded the song for his 2008 album, Anything Goes.
 McEntire found it, and said the song had a special place in her heart.
 “When Randy didn’t release it as a single, I thought, hmm, maybe someday I get to do that,” she said.
 “I had to make it different because his [version] was so good … So we got it on there, but it’s a great song!
 Everybody was saying, ‘Oh my gosh, we need this, we need this song right now.’
 Well, we’ve always needed this song.”
 The track is about getting closer to God, when you seem to have drifted away.